viam-devrel/viamcodelabs/site/viamguides/src/workshop-air-monitoring/workshop-air-monitoring.md

   - Preferred IDE, such as [VS Code](https://code.visualstudio.com/download)
   - [Python3](https://www.python.org/downloads/)
   - [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
+- Sign up for a free Viam account, and then [sign in](https://app.viam.com/fleet/locations/) to the Viam app
 - A smartphone to download and use the Kasa mobile app

 <!-- ------------------------ -->